Burnin' for You

 "Burnin' for You" is a song by American hard rock band Blue Öyster Cult.
 It was released as the lead single from the band's eighth studio album Fire of Unknown Origin, released in June 1981, where it was the album's second track.
-The song was co-written by guitarist Donald "Buck Dharma" Roeser and rock critic songwriter Richard Meltzer, who wrote lyrics for several of the band's songs.
-Roeser sang lead vocals on the song (as he also did on the band's biggest chart hit, 1976's "(Don't Fear) The Reaper") in lieu of Blue Öyster Cult's usual lead vocalist Eric Bloom.
+The song was co-written by guitarist Donald "Buck Dharma" Roeser and songwriter Richard Meltzer, who wrote lyrics for several of the band's songs.
+Roeser sang lead vocals on the song (as he also did on the band's biggest chart hit, 1976's "(Don't Fear) The Reaper" in lieu of Blue Öyster Cult's usual lead vocalist Eric Bloom.

 The song hit No. 1 on the Billboard Mainstream Rock chart, and the single spent three weeks in the top 40 (peaking at No. 40) on the Billboard Hot 100 chart.
 It was aided by a popular early MTV music video.

 Composition

 "Burnin' for You" was written by Blue Öyster Cult lead guitarist Buck Dharma and rock critic Richard Meltzer.
 Meltzer wrote numerous songs for the band, with many in conjunction with Roeser.
 Dharma wrote his parts of the song in his garage studio.

 Richard would write on a typewriter and we’d have sheets of lyrics and on the page and it would look just look like poetry with a lot of lower case and free form, free association.
 I don’t know how long I’d had his lyric but it was about 1980 and we’d moved to Connecticut ...
 I wrote it in my garage studio.
 I’m quite proud of it.
 It’s one of Richard’s more sentimental lyrics, something he’s not known for.